-- 1. on an annual basis in September, removing stocks based on sustainability exclusionary criteria.
-The following types of companies are removed from the Index on an annual basis due to the sustainability exclusionary criteria, some criteria may apply thresholds: - a. companies identified as providing core weapons systems, or components/services that are considered tailor-made and essential for banned and controversial weapons (including anti-personnel mines, blinding laser weapons, nuclear weapons, cluster weapons, biological and chemical weapons, depleted uranium, non-detectable fragments, and white phosphorus munitions); - b. companies identified as involved in the manufacturing of tobacco products; c. companies identified as involved in providing tailor-made products and/or services, or tailor-made components for conventional military weapons;
+1. on an annual basis in September, removing stocks based on sustainability exclusionary criteria.
+The following types of companies are removed from the Index on an annual basis due to the sustainability exclusionary criteria, some criteria may apply thresholds:

+a. companies identified as providing core weapons systems, or components/services that are considered tailor-made and essential for banned and controversial weapons (including anti-personnel mines, blinding laser weapons, nuclear weapons, cluster weapons, biological and chemical weapons, depleted uranium, non-detectable fragments, and white phosphorus munitions);

+b. companies identified as involved in the manufacturing of tobacco products;c. companies identified as involved in providing tailor-made products and/or services, or tailor-made components for conventional military weapons;

-- d. companies identified as involved with thermal coal extraction and electricity generation; - e. companies identified as involved with electricity generation from nuclear power; and f. companies considered to have breached one or more of the UNGC principles (widely accepted sustainability principles covering human rights, labour, environment and anticorruption); - g. companies identified as involved in owning or operating a gambling establishment or manufacturing specialised products exclusively for gambling or providing supporting products/services to gambling operations; and - h. companies identified as involved in the production or operation of adult entertainment establishments or in the distribution of adult entertainment materials; - 2. on an annual basis in September, adjusting the weights of the remaining companies within the Parent Index according to carbon emissions, fossil fuel reserves exposure and FTSE Russell ESG ratings based criteria.
-The Index also aims to limit industry divergence against the Parent Index by maintaining maximum stock weights of 10% and minimum stock weights of 0.5 bps; and - 3. on a quarterly basis, removing companies considered to be non-compliant with one or more of the UNGC principles.
+d. companies identified as involved with thermal coal extraction and electricity generation;

+e. companies identified as involved with electricity generation from nuclear power; and f. companies considered to have breached one or more of the UNGC principles (widely accepted sustainability principles covering human rights, labour, environment and anti-corruption);

+g. companies identified as involved in owning or operating a gambling establishment or manufacturing specialised products exclusively for gambling or providing supporting products/services to gambling operations; and h. companies identified as involved in the production or operation of adult entertainment establishments or in the distribution of adult entertainment materials;

-Further information on the Index methodology is available from the Index Provider's website detailed in the "Where can the methodology used for the calculation of the designated index be found?" section of this document.
+2. on an annual basis in September, adjusting the weights of the remaining companies within the Parent Index according to carbon emissions, fossil fuel reserves exposure and PUBLIC

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+FTSE Russell ESG ratings based criteria .
+The Index also aims to limit industry divergence against the Parent Index by maintaining maximum stock weights of 10% and minimum stock weights of 0.5 bps ; and

+3. on a quarterly basis, removing companies considered to be non-compliant with one or more of the UNGC principles.